mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   retired as a family.
 D's disjoint path reduces attempts from 10/36/136/561 to 4/8/16/33, but the binding accepted-M2 point assay remains RED.
 Its single 33-member AB/BA set ranges from 9.559× to 12.212×; smaller scales range from 1.427× to 6.156×.
-Every timed fixture has `residuals: 0`; residual-overlap performance is unmeasured and RED.
-No exact bootstrap follows.
+Every timed fixture at that coordinate has `residuals: 0`.
+- P2-UO closes the missing performance assay.
+Its 4/8/16/33-member products consult the live residual route 7/15/31/65 times and preserve equal state/value/internal/result/failure products.
+The twenty AB/BA ratios are 0.7362–2.2994×, with multiple binding points below 1×.
+D is terminally retired; no bootstrap follows.
+Successful recovery is present but has a unique FIRST code, so same-FIRST speculative recovery under overlap remains an explicit hostile-audit item rather than a claimed result.
 - U retains equal-plane raw data, state/allocation points, two CPU profiles and a V8 deopt log at `artifacts/pass3/u-unordered/`.
 Candidate grammar retained heap is approximately 1.9–2.6× the idiomatic control.
 The deopt